sandralayas/Knowledge-Graphs-Movie-Recommendation-System/README.md

 The system operates in several key phases:

-1.  **Data Ingestion & Preprocessing:** Movie data from various sources is collected, cleaned, and processed.
+1.  **Data Ingestion & Preprocessing:** Movie data from various sources is collected, cleaned, and processed through**web scrapping**.
 This involves extracting relevant attributes and identifying unique entities.
 2.  **Knowledge Graph Creation:** Entities (e.g., "Movie," "Actor," "Director," "Genre") and their relationships (e.g., "ACTED\_IN," "DIRECTED," "HAS\_GENRE") are defined.
 The preprocessed data is then used to populate nodes and edges within a graph database (e.g., Neo4j).
 3.  **Recommendation Algorithm:**
       * **User Profiling:** User preferences are inferred from their watched movies, ratings, or explicit inputs.